dergigi/dergigi.github.io/bitcoin/resources.md

 The line between the best and the rest is quite arbitrary, but I felt like one very long list might not be as useful as separate lists, however arbitrary the distinction.
-I enjoy or have enjoyed the these podcasts as well:
+I enjoy or have enjoyed these podcasts as well:

-- [Let's Talk Bitcoin][ltb] with Adam B. Levine, Andreas Antonopoulos, Stephanie Murphy and Jonathan Mohan
+- [Let's Talk Bitcoin][ltb] with Adam B. Levine, Andreas Antonopoulos, Stephanie Murphy, and Jonathan Mohan
 - [Reckless Review][rr] by Udi Wertheimer and Lawrence Nahum
 - [Bitcoin and...][ba] by David Bennet
 - [Fun With Crypto][fwc] by Coinicarus